 She holds a Bachelor’s degree and an advanced certification from the National Institute for Learning Development (NILD).
 She has served as a conference speaker, trainer, and advocate for early intervention strategies, making a lasting impact in her field.
+Born and raised in Oshawa, Rhonda has led or worked on countless grassroots charitable initiatives and held leadership positions within the Rotary Club of Oshawa, demonstrating her lifelong dedication to community service.

 She has also served as a political advocate for three decades, having participated in local and national political campaigns in various roles including campaign manager, volunteer director, and outreach advisor.
 Driven by her deep commitment to improving the lives of Oshawa and Durham Region residents, she has helped advance federal legislation related to human trafficking and victims’ rights.